Schoolboy Rowe: "How'm I Doing, Edna?"

 With his southern charm and eccentricities, Schoolboy Rowe became a fan favorite in Detroit.
-He was known as a superstitious player who carried amulets, talismans, and charms in his pockets, always picked up his glove with his left hand and even talked to the ball.
+He was known as a superstitious player who carried good-luck charms, including "a magical US Eagle ten-dollar coin" as well as "enchanted copper pieces from Belgium and The Netherlands, a fortunate black penny from Canada and a chipped but still powerful jade elephant from the Orient."
+He also avoided stepping on the chalk line while walking to and from the mound, always picked up his glove with his right hand and dropped it with his left hand, and even talked to the ball.

 Rowe was loved particularly by female fans for his good looks and public devotion to his high-school sweetheart, Edna Mary Skinner.
 During a September 13, 1934, nationally broadcast interview on the popular Rudy Vallee radio show, Rowe asked his fiancee, "How'm I doing, Edna honey?"
 The line became famous and the incident endeared Schoolboy to women across the country, but led to relentless heckling from fans and opposing players, who enjoyed taunting him with his own words: "How'm I doing, Edna?"

 During his 16-game win streak in 1934, a reporter asked him for his secret, and Schoolboy responded that he would "just eat a lot of vittles, climb on that mound, wrap my fingers around the ball and say to it, 'Edna, honey, let's go.'"

 Prior to the 1934 World Series, the Detroit News brought Edna to Detroit to write about baseball, Schoolboy, cooking or whatever she pleased.
-Pictures of Edna and Schoolboy or Edna posing with Babe Ruth were published in the newspapers as the nation became caught up in the courtship of Schoolboy and Edna.
-The couple married shortly after the 1934 World Series.
+Pictures of the pair posing with Babe Ruth were published in the newspapers as the nation became caught up in the courtship of Schoolboy and Edna.

-Actor Nick LaMantia delivers the famous line "How'm I doing, Edna?" while playing Schoolboy Rowe in the 2015 feature film "Gore Orphanage."
+At the conclusion of the 1934 World Series, Rowe and Skinner were married on October 11, 1934, in a small ceremony in a suite at the Detroit Leland Hotel.
+Rowe's roommate Pete Fox and his wife were the attendants at the ceremony.
+When Rowe appeared the prior day at the County Building to secure his marriage license, he was met by a crowd of fans and reporters and was forced to seek refuge in the chambers of Judge Lester Moll.
+After securing the license, Rowe "strode through the mob" and caught a taxi.